Have you ever considered all the factors that affect our skin as we age?

-It should come as no surprise then, that there isn’t just one miracle cure in the jar that can target all of these skin conditions at any one time.
+It should come as no surprise, then, that there isn’t just one miracle cure in the jar that can target all these skin conditions at any time.

-Fortunately, this is where cosmeceuticals step in, active ingredients that have a great deal of scientific research behind them, making a visible difference to the skin.
+Fortunately, this is where cosmeceuticals step in, active ingredients with a great deal of scientific research behind them, making a visible difference to the skin.

 The king of cosmeceuticals

 What does the term cosmeceutical mean?

 It refers to a personal care product with both a cosmetic and a pharmaceutical effect on the skin.

 When applied to the skin, it is claimed these ingredients go beyond traditional formulas, visibly helping to reverse ageing signs.

-In many countries, the law still has to catch up with the science, because although there is no medication in cosmeceuticals, they still span the drug, cosmetic divide and require FDA approval.
+In many countries, the law still has to catch up with the science because although there is no medication in cosmeceuticals, they still span the drug and cosmetic divide and require FDA approval.

-- there are drugs that treat the skin, by altering the structure and function
+- .
+There are drugs that treat the skin by altering its structure and function

-Some skin care products, fall under the umbrella of being both a cosmetic and a drug -this occurs when a product has two intended uses, including Retin A and higher strength minoxidil.
+Some skin care products fall under the umbrella of being both a cosmetic and a prescription -this occurs when a product has two intended uses, including Retin A and higher-strength minoxidil.

-The Naked Chemist A+ Retinol complex is one such product, containing anti-ageing Vitamin A – considered a potent cosmeceutical, that can ward off premature ageing.
+The Naked Chemist A+ Retinol complex contains anti-ageing Vitamin A – considered a potent cosmeceutical, that can ward off premature ageing.

 If a skin care product claims to treat or prevent a disease, or if the product is said to affect the human body’s structure or function somehow, like reducing cellulite, then the product is deemed a drug.

-This article is well worth a read if you’re keen to find out more about active cosmeceuticals and their role on the skin.
+This article is well worth a read if you want to learn more about active cosmeceuticals and their role on the skin.